jlegatheaux/RC2020-assignments/assignment-3/PART-2.md

 To test the actions of the lazy server, launch it in a directory where you also put the file Earth.jpg (which size is around 13 Mbytes).
 You can access it by using the url:
 ``**http://localhost:8080/Earth.jpg**`` using the browser of your choice.

-# Parte IV - Assignment 3 Delivery
+# Parte III - Assignment 3 Delivery

 ## Delivery: A ``smart``client to get a file from a Http Server or from a cluster of HTTP Servers, using successive range downloads

-The description of the delivery will appear later.